merovex-press/merovex-press.github.io/_posts/2016-03-12-murder-on-guna-prime.md

   url: http://dausha.net
   license: Rights Reserved, created by Donna Murillo
   caption: Bophendze in Luctation.
-description: "On the live-fire training planet of Guna, Keius Minjen witnesses the murder of his friend.
+description: "On the live-fire training planet of Gunio, Keius Minjen witnesses the murder of his friend.
 Prelude to the Forebearance Series."
 date: 2016-03-16T13:51:07-04:00
 ---

-Bophendze felt nauseous not long after they landed on Guna Prime.
+Bophendze felt nauseous not long after they landed on Gunio Prime.
 "Angel, how long does it take to contract a local disease?"

 "Why?"